 These gluten free funfetti cookie cups make a fun and festive dessert that is perfect for birthdays, holidays, or any special occasion.
-Each little gluten free sugar cookie cup is filled with vanilla buttercream frosting, and topped with more funfetti!
+Each little gluten free sugar cookie cup is filled with vanilla buttercream frosting and topped with more funfetti!
 There is also a dairy-free option.

 Funfetti cookie cups are a fun and colorful dessert that is made from my soft and chewy gluten free sugar cookie dough.
-The cookie dough is then baked in a muffin tin and the middles are pressed in to create cup shapes.
+The cookie dough is then baked in a muffin tin, and the middles are pressed in to create cup shapes.
 I loved mixing the cookie dough with rainbow-colored sprinkles, which gave them their festive look.

+If you love chocolate, I also have a really good Gluten Free Chocolate Cookie Cups or these Gluten Free Black Forest Cookie Cups.
 If you love baking cookies, I have 100s of yummy gluten free cookie recipes for you to try.

 Ingredient Notes:

-- Baking Powder - Use aluminum-free.
+- Baking Powder – Use aluminum-free to avoid any metallic aftertaste.

 - Butter – Use unsalted butter.

-- Eggs - Size large.
+- Eggs – I used large eggs.

-- Vanilla Extract - Use pure vanilla extract.
+- Vanilla Extract – Use pure vanilla extract.
+Immitation vanilla did not taste as good when I tried using it.

 - Powdered Sugar – If your powdered sugar has clumps, I recommend sifting them out.